carpentries-incubator/fair-bio-practice/instructors/README.md

 There are also set of word documents with content of the etherpad with the exercises for the student.
 They are bundled into "days".

+We tried to order the episodes in logical sequence, but they can be shuffled around.
+The first day is probably the most intense.
+We typically stop the delivery 15 minutes before the allocated time (even if still we are in the middle of the episode).
+It gives student time to give sensible feedback and the course does not feel rushed.
+The left over of the episode are continuing on the next day.
+It is typically Being precise episode which we split between ORCID and Ontology.

+There is also an option to move IP and Openness to the last day.

 ### Breakout rooms

 Generally, students asked for more time in the group activities in their feedback forms.